ileathan/leat.io/server/README.md

 # leat-server.js

-The core functionality of the leat server, if you output the object in the terminal you will see its massive.
+The core functionality of the leat server, if you output the object in the repl enviroment you will see its massive.

-In fact to verify the keys match and it runs modularly enter the repl enviroment
+In fact to verify the keys match and it runs modularly lets do that.

+Type:

 ```bash
 node